PriyaMalhotra3/262chat/README.md

 ![Chat screen screenshot](screenshot2.png)

 Welcome to 262chat!
-You can find our Part 1 custom protocol messaging documentation at [`part1/Protocol.md`](part1/Protocol.md), and our engineering design notebook for the overall project (which also contains technical details like the folder structure) at [`Notebook.md`](Notebook.md).
+You can find our Part 1 wire protocol documentation at [`part1/Protocol.md`](part1/Protocol.md), and our engineering design notebook for the overall project (which also contains technical details like the folder structure) at [`Notebook.md`](Notebook.md).
 Even more detailed technical documentation is contained inline in the Python source `*.py` files’ comments and [Python docstrings](https://peps.python.org/pep-0257/#what-is-a-docstring).
 The remainder of this README contains instructions on how to run and test 262chat, depending on who you are:

 ## Installation (for everyone)